 Anthony Fuller Principal

-Marlene Ramos Other School Staff

-Ashlyn Armstrong Secondary Student
+Jay Daglis Classroom Teacher

-Deborah Siemer Classroom Teacher
+Ahmed Armstrong Classroom Teacher

-Andrea Armstrong Parent or Community Member

 Diane Palkovic Other School Staff

 Katherine Kirkpatrick Parent or Community Member

-Joann Bonham Parent or Community Member
+Lisa Packham Parent or Community Member

+April Ocon Secondary Student

 At elementary schools, the school site council must be constituted to ensure parity between (a) the principal, classroom teachers, and other school personnel, and (b) parents of students attending the school or other community members.
 Classroom teachers must comprise a majority of persons represented under section (a).
 At secondary schools there must be, in addition, equal numbers of parents or other community members selected by parents, and students.
 Members must be selected by their peer group.